Collins Radio Company

 inductor-trimmer to be able to reduce the end-point error to <1kc.

-If work is required in the receiver's front end, it is extremely difficult to access any of the parts in the crystal oscillator and most of the other front-end stages aren't much easier to get into.
+If work is required in the receiver's front end, it is extremely difficult to access any of the parts in the crystal oscillator section and most of the other front-end sections aren't much easier to get into.
 Additionally, the wires from the various coils are very fine and easy to accidentally break when doing rework in the front-end of the receiver.
 Most of the time it's easier to dismount the particular coil assembly for the repair and then reinstall.
 All R-388 receivers will be MFP'd which adds to the difficulty of rework.
 The 51J gearbox is complex and rework is difficult.

 |Some Thoughts on Rebuilding